GuilinDev/LLM-Robustness-Explain/README.md

-# RobustExplain: Evaluating LLM-Generated Recommendation Explanations under User Behavior Perturbations
+# RobustExplain: Evaluating Robustness of LLM-Based Explanation Agents for Recommendation

 This repository contains the implementation of **RobustExplain**, a systematic evaluation framework for assessing the robustness of LLM-generated recommendation explanations under user behavior perturbations.